villano-lab/galactic-spin-W1/paper/paper.md

 By analyzing the rotational velocities of bodies in galaxies, physicists and astronomers have found that there seems to be something missing in our understanding of these galaxies.
-One theory is that there is some invisible matter present in this galaxies that does not interact with light
+One theory is that there is some invisible matter present that does not interact with light
 - that is to say, these galaxies contain dark matter [@1978ApJ-225L-107R].

 Participants in this workshop will have the opportunity to explore dark matter through scientific